 Goepel electronic expands GATE Partner Program in Asia

-Goepel electronic has expanded its global alliance program GATE (Goepel Associated Technical Experts) to incorporate Everett Charles Technologies (ECT).
+Goepel electronic announces the incorporation of Testing House Korea Co, Ltd. (THK) as the newest member in the global GATE (Goepel Associated Technical Experts) alliance program.

+THK, based in Bundang City of South Korea, has already been a Goepel electronic Centre of Expertise (CoE) for several years.

-The focus of the cooperation is the development and practical implementation of new products and modules based on JTAG/Boundary Scan instrumentation as well as enhancements in the integration of JTAG/Boundary Scan products in existing test systems supported by Everett Charles Technologies.
+The cooperation focuses on development and practical implementation of new products and capabilities based on JTAG/Boundary Scan instrumentation, advanced integration of Boundary Scan into ATE systems and programmers (Agilent, TRI, Teradyne), and high quality test development services.

-"Everett Charles Technologies is a world wide operating company", says Ralph Dressler, the regional GATE Program Manager at Goepel electronics Asia.
-"We are glad to welcome the Singapore subsidiary in the GATE program.
-That ensures the best support of our world leading products for integration in ICT to our customers in Southeastern Asia."

-The company based in Singapore was incorporated into the GATE program at the highest level as a Centre of Expertise (COE).
-ECT will be active for Goepel electronic in Singapore, Malaysia, Indonesia and Thailand.
+"We feel very fortunate to have been partnering with THK for several years now, and we are excited to welcoming them in the GATE program", says Ralph Dressler, Managing Director of Asian Operations with Goepel electronics Asia Ltd. in Hong Kong.
+"An extraordinary level of expertise in many aspects of printed circuit assembly test and vast experience with various types of test equipment and test methodologies allow THK to provide our mutual customers with very effective and optimised test strategies."

+“Teaming with Goepel electronic allows us to utilize and support the best Boundary Scan products available on the market today”, says David Jang, Director at THK.

 Innovation centre opens at Lockheed Martin in Orlando Necessity is said to be the mother of invention.
 Well, Lockheed Martin has now...